yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 After completing the above main objective, I attempted an experimental implementation of OP contextual advertising using OP metadata.

-The reason is that even if OP (Open Content) is implemented on a website, browsers cannot currently recognize OP-implemented sites and guide users to them as more trustworthy than sites without OP.
+The reason is that even if Originator Profile (OP) is implemented on a website, browsers cannot currently recognize OP-implemented sites and guide users to them as more trustworthy than sites without OP.
 Therefore, implementing OP offers no benefit to website operators.

 However, contextual ad delivery using OP properties allows ads to be displayed as part of the web article viewed by the user, regardless of the browser, based on the website's system settings.
 This has the potential to improve the user's web experience.